LIT-Protocol/developer-guides-code/conditional-signing/browser/README.md

      "signedData": {},
      "decryptedData": {},
      "claimData": {},
-     "response": "address does not have 1 or more Wei on Ethereum Mainnet" }
+     "response": "address does not have 1 or more Wei on ethereum" }
    ```